WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 **ABSTRACT**

 **DIDs** (decentralized identifiers) are a new type of identifier intended for verifiable digital identity that is "self-sovereign", i.e, fully under the control of the **identity owner** and not dependent on a centralized registry, identity provider, or certificate authority.
 DIDs resolve to **DDOs** (DID descriptor objects)—simple JSON documents that contain all the metadata needed to prove ownership and control of a DID.
-Specifically, a DDO contains a set of **key descriptions**— machine-readable descriptions of the identity owner’s public keys—and a set of **service endpoints**—resource pointers necessary to initiate trusted interactions with the identity owner.
+Specifically, a DDO contains a set of **key descriptions**—machine-readable descriptions of the identity owner’s public keys—and a set of **service endpoints**—resource pointers necessary to initiate trusted interactions with the identity owner.
 Each DID uses a specific **DID method**, defined in a separate **DID method specification**, to define how the DID is registered, resolved, updated, and revoked on a specific distributed ledger or network.

 **Table of Contents**